Susanna-Ostman/CodingPractice/README.md

 # CodingPractice
 Documentation of making your own Developer Workspace

-It tells on wiki-pages how to build a *Windows*-virtual computer.
+It tells on wiki-pages how to build a *Windows*-virtual computer...